The Executive Remuneration Review: Brazil

 Enforceability of the non-compete will also be affected by the timing when it was negotiated.
 There is always the risk of allegation of coercion when the when the non-compete clause is included during the course of the employment agreement.
-This type of covenant is should be since the beginning on the employment agreement or included in the context of a separation agreement upon end of employment.
+This type of covenant should be since the beginning in the employment agreement or included in the context of a separation agreement upon end of employment.

-Actually, the challenge in any non-solicit is to prove that that the breach of clause, that is, the solicitation itself.
+Actually, the challenge in any non-solicit is to prove the breach of clause, that is, the solicitation itself.
 The solicited party can always indicate that it was its choice to follow the former executive, meaning that there was no solicitation.

 Concerning the end of the employment agreement, executive terminations are subject to the same rules as the ones applicable to other employees.
 If terminated by initiative of the employer without cause, the executive will be entitled to the following mandatory severance in addition to acquired labour rights:

 - prior notice (from 30 to 90 days depending on the length of service);

 - 40 per cent FGTS fine (FGTS is a severance guarantee fund in which the employer deposits 8 per cent) on top of employees' salary in a specific account.
 Upon termination, employees will pay the FGTS fine over the balance of the account); and

 - any additional severance or right provided in the employment agreement or in the collective bargaining agreement, if any.